bacchus-snu/sgs/docs/src/usage/run-workload.md

 We strongly recommend that you use persistent volumes for your data.
 For details, see the [persistent volume example][examples-pv].

+If you need to install large runtimes (Python libraries through `pip`, etc.), we recommend building your image with the dependencies pre-installed.
+You can use our [private registry](use-registry.md) to host your images.

 [examples-pv]: run-workload-examples.md#persistent-volume